 The benefit under a defined contribution plan is based on contributions and net investment gains on these contributions.
-The defined contribution plans administered or authorized by VRS include the Commonwealth of Virginia 457 Deferred Compensation and Cash Match Plans, optional retirement plans for selected employees and a supplemental plan for certain school employees.
+The defined contribution plans administered or authorized by VRS include the Commonwealth of Virginia 457 Deferred Compensation and Cash Match Plans, the Hybrid 457 Deferred Compensation Plan and Hybrid 401(a) Cash Match Plan, optional retirement plans for selected employees and a supplemental plan for certain school employees.